-AO-5: Ordinance pertaining to Post Graduate Degree Programme
+AO-5: Ordinance pertaining to Post Graduate Degree Programme is available on college website.

-AO-6: Ordinance pertaining to the Degree in Bachelor of Vocation (B.Voc) is available on college website.
+AO-6: Ordinance pertaining to the Degree in Bachelor of Vocation (B. Voc.) is available on college website.

 AO-7: Adoption of Open Online Courses

 AO-7.1: The College may adopt, under the various categories of elective courses, some open online courses listed by the UGC under its Massive Open Online Courses (MOOCs) programme and offered on the SWAYAM (Study Web of Active Learning by Young and Aspiring Minds) learning platform, edX, etc.